 • A poster session open to PhD students who identify as women or nonbinary to showcase their research on any topic.
 While we will prioritize students entering the job market in Fall 2025, submissions from students at earlier stages are also encouraged.

 To attend or submit a poster abstract, please fill this form out: https://forms.gle/QmJoSW4aRptyQ5ZL7.
-The poster submission deadline is September 1, 2025.
-The general registration deadline is September 15, 2025.
+The poster submission deadline is September 5th, 2025 and accepted submissions will be notified by September 10th.
+The general registration deadline is September 20th, 2025.

 WERISE CONFERENCE AGENDA